annejooyun/pokemon-tinder/README.md

 - Disliked Pokemon are saved, but there is no logic to not show previously disliked Pokemon

-- Error handling and displaying

 - Design of Settings page

+- Design of Login page

 ## Prerequisites